llamaxyz/llama/documentation/PolicyManagement.md

 All of the base methods to manage Llama policies are singular, meaning new actions must be created for every singular policy, role, and permission users might want to adjust.
 Batching these methods together is an expected usecase, for example granting policies to a group of new users, or removing all permission IDs related to a specific strategy that is being deprecated.
 This is the problem that the `GovernanceScript` aims to solve, by providing an interface that allows users to batch common policy management calls together to provide a substantially better UX.
-The `GovernanceScript` must be permissioned separately from the base policy management functions, as it has an inherently different target address and function selector.
+The `GovernanceScript` must be permissioned separately from the base policy management functions, as it has an inherently different target address, and various function selectors that can be individually permissioned.

 ### Aggregate Method